Unstructured-IO/unstructured/docs/source/api.rst

 NOTE: See the `Unstructured Installation guide <https://unstructured-io.github.io/unstructured/installing.html>`_ for the many OS dependencies that are required, if the ability to process all file types is desired.

 You can now hit the API locally at port 8000.
-The ``sample-docs`` directory has several example file types that are currently supported.
+The ``example-docs`` directory has several example file types that are currently supported.

 For example: